 The Company recognizes liabilities for statutory, constructive or legal obligations associated with the reclamation of exploration and evaluation assets, or property, plant and equipment, when those obligations result from the acquisition, construction, development or normal operation of the assets.
 The Company records the present value of the estimated costs of statutory, legal and constructive obligations required to restore the exploration sites in the period in which the obligation is incurred.
-Upon initial recognition of the liability, the corresponding asset retirement cost is added to the carrying amount of the related asset and the cost is depreciated as an expense over the economic life of the asset using either the unit-of-production method or the straight-line method, as appropriate.
-Following the initial recognition of the passage of time and adjusted for changes to the amount or timing of the underlying cash flows needed to settle the obligation.
+Upon initial recognition of the liability, the corresponding asset retirement cost is allocated to the cost of the E&E asset, as a charge to profit and loss.
+Following the initial recognition of the asset retirement obligation, the carrying amount of the liability is increased for the passage of time and adjusted for changes to the amount or timing of the underlying cash flows needed to settle the obligation.